-Mindless schooldays, drilling unuseable information that goes from one ear through the next.
+Mindless school days, drilling unusable information that goes from one ear through the next.
 Flavorless lunches that do not even give the sensation of bitterness to the children.
-Technology that which does not work and never will work, toys that which do not exist and never will exist, it is as though ennui is the only law that applies.
+Technology that does not work and never will work, toys that do not exist and never will exist; it is as though ennui is the only law that applies.

 Books filled with meaningless letters, teachers with immutable glares, parents working in jobs that they cannot leave nor advance from, bosses who cannot, simply cannot, buy joy with the money they earn.
 They would not desire to meet, once more, the iron rod.

 There is no entertainment, as creativity has long been extinct.
 There is no transportation, as the will of the city is to remain isolated.
 There are no crimes, as nothing of value can be obtained.
-There is no intimacy in sex, merely creating a new generation.
+There is no intimacy in sex, merely the act of creating a new generation.

 The taboo of smiling is not only ubiquitous, it is revered.
 Ironic as it may be, it is the only source of unity that the people have – after all, groups or friends are irrelevant.
 There is no point in liberation of the mind, only castigation of emotions and evisceration of mirth.
 There is no imagination, only bondage of wills.